Full time NHS funded students

 The NHS will pay tuition fees for the ordinary duration of the course.

-The maximum bursary in 2012 for courses of 30 weeks was £2,591.
-There will be an additional weekly amount (£82 per week in 2011/12) for courses of more than 30 weeks per year.
-The maximum bursary available for courses over 45 weeks will be £4,395.
+The maximum bursary for courses of 30 weeks is £2,591.
+There will be an additional weekly amount (£82 per week) for courses of more than 30 weeks per year.
+The maximum bursary available for courses over 45 weeks is £4,395.

 The bursary is income-assessed which means that the amount of bursary you receive will depend on your household income.
 So to work out how much you could get, you need to know who is in your household and what income counts.
 Work out your NHS funding provides details of the income assessment.